 Installing Certificates in Google Chrome

-When you first connect to a server using self-signed certs, Chrome will display a large "The site's security certificate is not trusted!" warning.
+When you first connect to a server using self-signed certs, Chrome will display a warning in the navigation bar "Not secure".
 In the address bar is an orange warning triangle.
 Clicking that triangle will display the following dialog:

 Chrome relies on the Windows certificate store.
 Unfortunately, it does not (currently) give any way of installing a certificate from a URL.
 We recommend starting Internet Explorer and installing the Root Certificate Authority following those directions.
 When you're done, restart Chrome and it will recognize the SSL certificate as being properly signed.